 Refunds on vending may be obtained from any cashier in the dining hall.
-Call 301-546-0904 for any inquiries or problems concerning food services, or go to the dining hall in the Largo Student Center.
+Call 301-546-0904 for any inquiries or problems concerning food services, or go to the Office of College Life Services in the Largo Student Center.
 Concerns at the extension/degree sites should be addressed in the administrative offices at those sites.